osm-search/Nominatim/docs/api/Details.md

 Show all details about a single place saved in the database.

+This API endpoint is meant for visual inspection of the data in the database and is meant for use with [Nominatim-UI](https://github.com/osm-search/nominatim-ui/).
+The parameters of the endpoint and the output may change occasionally between versions of Nominatim.
+Do not rely on the output in scripts or applications.

 !!! warning
+    The details endpoint at https://nominatim.openstreetmap.org
-    The details page exists for debugging only.
-You may not use it in scripts or to automatically query details about a result.
+    may not used in scripts or bots at all.
     See [Nominatim Usage Policy](https://operations.osmfoundation.org/policies/nominatim/).

-## Parameters

 The details API supports the following two request formats: